-It would be hard to look at pictures of Hunan Province’s Fenghuang Ancient Town and not feel immediately drawn to the place.
+It would be hard to look at pictures of Hunan Province’s Fenghuang Ancient Town and not feel drawn to the place.
 Its stilt houses, picturesque river area and cobblestone alleyways combine to make it one of China’s most scenic towns.
 But while domestic tourists flock to Fenghuang in droves, it remains well off the radar for most foreign travelers.

 In English, Fenghuang translates to ‘Phoenix.’
 Supposedly, the town got its name because one of the nearby mountains resembles the mythical bird.
 But the Phoenix was also one of the main objects of worship of the Chu people, an ancient kingdom that ruled here thousands of years ago.
 Be that as it may, Fenghuang Ancient town wasn’t founded until the 16th century.